mx5gr/ha-freshtomato/README.md

 ## Supported Firmware

-Tested on FreshTomato 2026.1 (ARM).
+Tested on FreshTomato 2026.1 (ARM) and HA 2026.2.3 .
 The integration targets the `update.cgi` API which has been stable across all FreshTomato and upstream Tomato versions.
 Older builds may not expose all nvram variables; missing sensors degrade gracefully to Unavailable rather than causing errors.

 ---